-As a French major or minor at Sweet Briar, you will develop proficiency and fluency in the language, while exploring the culture of France and French-speaking countries around the world.
-Classes are offered from the beginner to the advanced levels, including conversation and composition, advanced grammar and translation.
+French majors and minors develop proficiency and fluency in the language while exploring the culture of France and French-speaking countries around the world.
+Classes are offered from beginner to advanced levels, including conversation and composition, advanced grammar and translation.

-Each year, the College also invites a French student to spend the year at Sweet Briar.
-She works as an assistant to the French instructors, lives in the residence halls, and is a resource for students for language practice, tutoring and cultural information.
+Each year, the College invites a French student to spend the year at Sweet Briar.
+She works as an assistant to the French instructors, lives in the residence halls and serves as a resource to students for language practice, tutoring and cultural information.

-Alumnae of Sweet Briar’s French program have gone on to study at the graduate level at the University of Virginia, Mary Washington University, Penn State University, Georgetown University and elsewhere.
-Many are teaching French at the high school and college levels.
-Some have served in the Peace Corps or foreign service and others
+Alumnae of Sweet Briar’s French program have gone on to study at the graduate level at the University of Virginia, Mary Washington University, Penn State University, Georgetown University, and other elite graduate programs.
+Many teach French at the high school and college levels.
+Other graduates serve in the Peace Corps and foreign service.